 Beacon's location between the Hudson River and the Fishkill Mountains lends itself to many types of recreational activities, from hiking the trails of Mt.
 Beacon Park to swimming in the River Pool.
 Memorial Park, located in the center of town, is the city's largest park and hosts various civic events.
 Other parks include Forrestal Park, which is connected to Forrestal Elementary and has a large playground and basketball court; Riverfront Park, hosting numerous events on a peninsula jutting into the Hudson; and Hammond Field, a neighborhood park primarily used for city school district functions.

 In addition, Beacon is home to Dia:Beacon, an art museum featuring the Dia Art Foundation's collection from the 1960s to the present.
 The Beacon Theatre, built in the 1930s, houses professional and amateur theatre, and the Howland Cultural Center, once known as Howland Library, now presents art exhibitions and other cultural activities since the library collection moved to its new location in 1976.
 The city is home to numerous historic places, including the Madam Brett Homestead, the oldest building in Dutchess County; and Eustatia, a Victorian Gothic brick cottage built in 1867 overlooking the Hudson, among others.

 Beacon, as well as parts of Fishkill and Wappingers, is serviced by the Beacon City School District.
 The district is composed of four elementary schools, one middle school, and one high school, in addition to an administration building and a transportation facility.

 Visit the Beacon City School District website here.

-Additional information about the city of Beacon, including police, fire, and ambulance services, special services, and government operations can be found on the city website.
+Additional information for the town of Beacon, including public safety, government, and resources, can be found on their website.

 Visit the City of Beacon website here.